-How Martha Heppard Grew Into An Award Winning Fine Artist
+How I Grew Into An Award Winning Fine Artist

-Martha continues to enjoy painting traditional oils and watercolors in a representational style, and also some non-objectively.
-Plein air painting is one of her favorite ways to paint, capturing the subtle color changes of the ever shifting light.
+Continuing to enjoy painting traditional oils & watercolors in a representational style, I’m also moving into non-objective work.
+Plein air painting is one of my favorite ways to paint,–capturing the subtle color changes of the ever shifting light.